 The Royals recognize the importance of working together to make a difference in our community.
 Through these programs we aim to address the needs of our teammates off the baseball field.

-The Royals partnered with the Community Blood Center of Greater Kansas City from July 7-12 for the annual summer blood drive in Kansas City, St. Joseph, and Topeka.
-All registered donors received a pair of tickets to a Royals home game and a commemorative t-shirt.
+The Royals are proud to partner with the Community Blood Center of Greater Kansas City for an annual summer blood drive in Kansas City, St. Joseph, and Topeka.
+Registered donors can get a chance to meet Sluggerrr, Royals representatives and get tickets to a Royals game!Learn More

-Throughout the season, the Royals granted the wish of a Dream Factory child.
-These youngsters who face serious challenges along with their families meet their favorite Royals players in the dugout, witness batting practice before the gates open and enjoy the game and refreshments.
+Throughout the season, the Royals grants the wishes of Dream Factory children.
+These youngsters who face serious challenges along with their families meet their favorite Royals players in the dugout, witness batting practice before the gates open, and enjoy the game and refreshments.
 Their Royals experience appears on the KMBC-TV (Channel 9) 10 p.m. newscast in the "Dream Factory" segment.

-The annual Girls Night Out event features a pre-game party in the Outfield Experience featuring food and beverage specials, a fashion show, massages, a chocolate fountain and much more!
-A portion of the proceeds from the event benefit a women's health charity.
+The annual Girls Night Out event features a pre-game party in the Outfield Experience featuring food and beverage specials, a fashion show, massages, a chocolate fountain, and much more!
+A portion of the proceeds from the event benefit the American Heart Association.
+This year's event will take place September 16th.

 Hosted by Royals announcer Ryan Lefebvre's Footprints Foundation, Gloves for Kids helps to purchase new baseball gloves and other equipment for underprivileged youth baseball players.
-Royals players join Lefebvre to sign autographs for fans who donate at least $25 to the cause on Thursday, September 18.
-The event has raised more than $100,000 for area young ballplayers.Learn More
+Royals players join Lefebvre to sign autographs for fans who donate at least $25 to the cause.
+The event has raised more than $110,000 for area young ballplayers.Learn More

 More than 6,000 area elementary school children who achieved perfect attendance throughout the academic school year are honored at designated Royals Perfect Attendance Days.Learn More